-Open to all riders over the age of 10 and under 16 years old on the 26th august 2017.
+Open to all riders over the age of 10 and under 16 years old.
 You are required to show legal proof of entrants age at signing on.
 Acceptable proofs of ID are passport or birth certificate.

 • Junior class for 10 and 11 year olds